transkatgirl/nightcore.sh/README.md

 # Nightcore.sh
-A bash script that allows you to easily create "Nightcore" versions of songs.
+A shell script that allows you to easily create "Nightcore" versions of songs.

 ## Dependencies
 - GNU Coreutils or [untested] Busybox (for running the script)